janakanuwan/web-page-design/webpack-example-3/STEPS.md

 };
 ```

->- What are the [configuration options](https://github.com/jantimon/html-webpack-plugin#options) for HTML webpack plugin?
+> - What are the [configuration options](https://github.com/jantimon/html-webpack-plugin#options) for HTML webpack plugin?
+  - Delete the `dist/index.html` file and run `npm run build-dev`
+    >- What are the changes in `dist/index.html` compared to 'assets/index.html'